LemmySmackett/LemmySmackettCom/content/stories/general/take_one.md

 "Happy Halloween," the children replied.

-And in spite of what had occurred, they went on to have a lovely evening. Ω
+And in spite of what had occurred, they went on to have a lovely evening. ■